Ahaiman/typing-game/README.md

 ## The Typing Game

->  have you ever wondered how fast can you type?
+>  Have you ever wondered how fast can you type?
 >  Now, you can check it with real time measurements.
->  **The Typing Game** provides you an opportunity you choose your own
+>  **The Typing Game** provides you an opportunity to choose your own
->  challenge, and test your self.
+>  challenge, and test yourself.

 ## How Does It Work?

 To begin your challenge, you need to go through the "Time submittion" page.
 Use "Next" and "Back" buttons to navigate through the app.

-Once you are asked to submit your time, enter you choice(in seconds) and press "Submit".
+Once you are asked to submit your time, enter you choice (in seconds) and press "Submit".

 To start the game, use "Next" to go to the "Game" page.
-Goodluck!
+Good Luck!

 ## How Does It Looks Like?

 ![ Home Page ](examples/1.png)